Teucrium x lucidrys

 Mediterranean natives with aromatic foliage and whorls of little flowers.
 These are tough plants that endure poor, rocky soils; they can’t stand wet or poorly drained soils but will tolerate regular watering where drainage is good.

-To 1 ft. tall and 2 ft. wide, with many upright, woody-based stems densely clothed in toothed, dark green, 3/4-in.-long leaves.
+Grows to 1 ft. tall and 2 ft. wide, with many upright, woody-based stems densely clothed in toothed, dark green, 3/4-in.-long leaves.
 Red-purple or white summer flowers in loose spikes (white-flowered form is looser).
 Attracts bees.
-Use as edging, foreground, low clipped hedge, or small-scale ground cover.
+Use as edging, foreground, low clipped hedge, or small-scale groundcover.
+Shear back once or twice a year to keep neat and force side branching.

 Discovered in an Atlanta, Georgia, garden, this is an heirloom hybrid between Verbena canadensis